gamemanual0/gm0/source/docs/awards/award-types.rst

             A Team is not a candidate for this award if their notebook does not include engineering content.

    Connect Award
        The Connect Award is one of the two outreach awards.
 This award is for teams that work with their local STEM community and corporate community.
 Unfortunately, the line between the Connect and Motivate award can be vague, and judges may not differentiate which outreach falls under which award.

        Look at the section about differentiating connect and motivate for more advice on this.
 For both outreach awards, a Team Plan is required.
 Refer to the section about writing a team plan for advice.

        Official Game Manual Description
-            This judged award is given to the Team that most connects with their local science, technology,
-            engineering, and math (STEM) community.
+          This judged award is given to the Team that most connects with their local science, technology, engineering, and math (STEM) community.
 A true FIRST team is more than a sum of its parts and recognizes that engaging their local STEM community plays an essential part in their success.
 The recipient of this award is recognized for helping the community understand FIRST, the FIRST Tech Challenge, and the Team itself.
 The Team that wins the Connect Award aggressively seeks and recruits engineers and explores the opportunities available in the world of engineering, science and technology.
 This Team has a clear Team plan and has identified steps to achieve their goals.

    Innovate Award
       The Innovate award is just like what it sounds like - it’s for teams with innovative parts to their robot or the robot as a whole.

       The Innovate award is for hardware mainly, but some teams have been able to also present software as innovative.
 Some judges think it’s great for presenting software as part of innovation, but others feel that software only fits under control.

       Official Game Manual Description
          The Collins Aerospace Innovate Award celebrates a Team that thinks outside the box and has the ingenuity, creativity and inventiveness to make their designs come to life.
 This judged award is given to the Team that has the most innovative and creative Robot design solution to any specific components in the FIRST Tech Challenge game.
 Elements of this award include elegant design, robustness, and ”out of the box” thinking related to design.
 This award may address the design of the whole Robot or of a sub-assembly attached to the Robot.
-            The creative component must work consistently,
-            but a Robot does not have to work all the time during Matches to be considered for this award.
+The creative component must work consistently, but a Robot does not have to work all the time during Matches to be considered for this award.
 The Team’s engineering notebook must include journal entries to show the design of the component or components and the Team’s Robot to be eligible for this award.
 Entries must describe how the Team arrived at their solution.

         For presenting for this award, do your best to sell a few innovative parts,
         and be prepared to explain the most innovative part of your robot, as that is a common question judges ask.

-    Design Award
-        The Design award is one of the robot awards that primarily focuses on the hardware aspect of the robot.
-        It is for robots that are both functional, aesthetic, and use good design practices, including CAD.
-        For winning the Design award, it’s recommended your team uses CAD and designs the robot before it is built, with engineering notebook entries about the development of the robot through iterations of the engineering design process.
-        While functionality is what most teams focus on, the Design award also takes into account aesthetics, and most judges will generally be turned off by an ugly robot for this award (no cardboard on the robot!),
-        so make sure your robot looks presentable.

-        Official Game Manual Description
-            This judged award recognizes design elements of the Robot that are both functional and aesthetic.
-            The Design Award is presented to Teams that incorporate industrial design elements into their solution.
-            These design elements could simplify the Robot’s appearance by giving it a clean look, be decorative in nature, or otherwise express the creativity of the Team.
-            The Robot should be durable, efficiently designed, and effectively address the game challenge.

-    Motivate Award
-        The Motivate Award is one of the two outreach awards.
-        It’s for teams that work with their local and FIRST community.
-        Unfortunately, the line between the :term:`connect award <Connect Award>` and motivate award can be vague, and most judges don’t know how to differentiate which outreach falls under which award.
-        Look at the section about differentiating connect and motivate for more advice on this.
-        For both outreach awards, a Team Plan is required.
-        Refer to the section about writing a team plan for advice.

-        Official Game Manual Description
-            This Team embraces the culture of FIRST and clearly shows what it means to be a team.
-            This judged award celebrates the Team that represents the essence of the FIRST Tech Challenge competition through Gracious Professionalism and general enthusiasm for the overall philosophy of FIRST and what it means to be a FIRST Tech Challenge Team.
-            This is a Team who makes a collective effort to make FIRST known throughout their school and community,
-            and sparks others to embrace the culture of FIRST.

    Control Award
       The Control award is meant to recognize a team that has a good software solution to make their robot "intelligent".
 It’s known as the “software award” and is for the team with the best or most innovative software and sensor solution for the game.

       Don’t be tempted to overlook the control award even though it doesn’t advance at most competitions, as every award performance counts towards the Inspire award.
 Below is the official description in |gm1|.
 This award requires a separate submission sheet which is a condensed summary of a team’s software.

       Official Game Manual Description
          The Control Award celebrates a Team that uses sensors and software to increase the Robot’s functionality in the field.
-            This award is given to the Team that demonstrates innovative thinking to solve game challenges such as autonomous operation, improving mechanical systems with intelligent control,
+         This award is given to the Team that demonstrates innovative thinking to solve game challenges such as autonomous operation, improving mechanical systems with intelligent
-            or using sensors to achieve better results.
+         control, or using sensors to achieve better results.
 The control component should work consistently in the field.
 The Team’s engineering notebook must contain details about the implementation of the software, sensors, and mechanical control, but does not need to include copies of the code itself.

-        For winning this award,
-        teams are recommended to work on making their robots intelligent.
-        The control award doesn’t just focus on autonomous though, and extends into the driver controlled period.
+      For winning this award, teams are recommended to work on making their robots intelligent.
+The Control award doesn’t just focus on autonomous though, and extends into the driver controlled period.
 Many top teams for the Control award have presented not only the autonomous period, but also features that help the drivers during the driver controlled period such as automating processes.

       For the Control award, don’t put code in your engineering notebook entries, but rather an explanation of the math and algorithms used for your code.
 Firstly, judges don't have much time to look over a notebook.
 Secondly, many judges would prefer explanations rather than having to read and interpret code which they may not be familiar with.
 If you want to, put all of your latest code in an appendix in your Engineering Notebook.

-        For pit judging,
-        you will usually be able to tell if a judge is trying to learn about the control features of your robot due to the more specific questions asked.
+      For pit judging, you will usually be able to tell if a judge is trying to learn about the control features of your robot due to the more specific questions asked.
 Present your control points in an easy-to-understand way, especially as some judges are non-programmers.

       It is helpful to try your explanation to someone who isn’t a programmer and see if they understand.
 However, remember to use the correct terms as is used throughout the rest of your Engineering Notebook and Control Award Sheet, so judges can find more information in your Engineering Notebook.

-        For your control award sheet,
-        you don’t have to stick to the official FIRST Template, even though FIRST has never explicitly ruled so.
+      For your control award sheet, you don’t have to stick to the official FIRST Template, even though FIRST has never explicitly ruled so.
 Many top-level teams that have won or placed for the control award at the world championship do not use the FIRST Template provided in |gm1|.

         Some examples of control award sheets are